 About "ABAS Law Foundation Presents..."

-The ABAS Law Foundation is celebrating 20 years of law-related educational and charitable works in greater Sacramento's Asian/Pacific community.
-In 2017, The ABAS LAW FOUNDATION launched its ABAS LAW FOUNDATION PRESENTS, "Speaker Series," celebrating 20 years of law-related educational and charitable works in the greater Sacramento's Asian/Pacific community.
-Over the many years, the Foundation has produced workshops featuring immigration assistance, employment discrimination law, and election procedures; has supported activities such as the Hmong Mediation Project.
-More recently, the Foundation undertook administration of a $47,400 federal research grant that is leading to a book on World War II's notorious Tule Lake concentration camp.
+In 2017, the ABAS Law Foundation launched its Speaker Series, continuing and expanding its 20 years of law-related educational and charitable works in the greater Sacramento's Asian/Pacific community.
+Over the years, the Foundation has produced workshops on immigration assistance, employment discrimination law, and election procedures; has supported activities such as the Hmong Mediation Project and the CAIR immigration legal clinic; and has administered a $47,400 research grant on World War II's notorious Tule Lake concentration camp.
 Each year, the Foundation awards scholarships to community-conscious activist law students.